kaelzhang/python-compton/README.md

 `Provider` is an abstract class which provides initial data and data updates.

+A provider should be implemented to support many symbols

 We must inherit class `Provider` and implement some abstract method before use.

 - `@property vector` returns an `Vector`